kitnil/awesome/README.md

 - [winget-cli](https://github.com/microsoft/winget-cli) - Windows Package Manager CLI (aka winget)
 - [openpilot](https://github.com/commaai/openpilot) - openpilot is an open source driver assistance system. openpilot performs the functions of Automated Lane Centering and Adaptive Cruise Control for over 85 supported car makes and models.
 - [ImHex](https://github.com/WerWolv/ImHex) - A Hex Editor for Reverse Engineers, Programmers and people that value their eye sight when working at 3 AM.
-- [obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - Bring your stream to life with modern effects!
-Blur, 3D Transformation, advanced Color Grading, and more - all for free.
+- [obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS Studio which adds many new effects, filters, sources, transitions and encoders - all for free!
+Be it 3D Transform, Blur, complex Masking, or even custom shaders, you'll find it all here.
 - [kristall](https://github.com/MasterQ32/kristall) - Graphical small-internet client for windows, linux, MacOS X and BSDs.
 Supports gemini, http, https, gopher, finger.
 - [kphp](https://github.com/VKCOM/kphp) - KPHP — a PHP compiler
 - [2048.cpp](https://github.com/plibither8/2048.cpp) - 🎮 Fully featured terminal version of the game "2048" written in C++